wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/scale-ransomware-problem.md

 The following list highlights areas you might not have considered to be indirect targets:

 - Personal devices such as pacemakers, insulin devices, smartphones, smartwatches, body cameras, and fitness monitors using cloud technology.
-- Cars are increasingly using security software, which uses on-line technology to both secure and monitor any defects on the car.
+- Cars are increasingly using security software, which uses online technology to both secure and monitor any defects on the car.

 ## Recovering from a ransomware attack